findinpath/-nested-set-kafka-sync/README.md

-This is a proof of concept on how to *eventually* sync hierachical data from a source database towards a sink database via Apache Kafka in an tainted fashion without intermittently having corrupt content on the sink database.
+This is a proof of concept on how to *eventually* sync hierachical data from a source database towards a sink database via Apache Kafka in an untainted fashion without intermittently having corrupt content on the sink database.

 ## Nested Set Model